ManolisTr/DevpostProject/README.md

    - Merges metadata from **Azure SQL Database** and **Lakehouse**.

 3. **AI-Driven Insights**:
-   - AI models applied for trend analysis and predictions.
    - Includes reconciliation and validation for data consistency.

 4. **Orchestration**: